 Through collaborations with professionals in the field, internships, classroom teaching and hands-on experience, you'll immerse yourself in Computer Information Technology techniques and procedures.
 This deep set of proficiencies in multiple areas will increase your integrity and marketability in today's highly competitive marketplace.

 By the time you complete the academic and internship requirements for your Computer Information Technology degree, you will be able to:

-- Acknowledge and adhere to relevant industry and organizational codes of conduct and ethics in the design of technological solutions and professional practice.
+- Acknowledge and adhere to the highest standards of ethics, including relevant industry and organizational codes of conduct, in the design of technological solutions and in professional practice.